draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-06-07-blog-tour-do-no-harm.md

 > "When heart surgeon Dr Anna Jones returns home to find her son kidnapped, she is forced to make an impossible choice.
 Kill a high-profile patient on the operating table, or never see her son again.

-> "Told from the perspectives of Anna, her scrub nurse, Margot, who has her own secrets to protect, and DI Rachel Conaty, Anna must first make the impossible decision...
+> "Told from the perspectives of Anna, her scrub nurse, Margot, who has her own secrets to protect, and DI Rachel Conaty, Anna must first make the impossible decision..."

 <img src="/images/do-no-harm-200.jpg" alt="Do No Harm" style="float: right; margin-bottom: 10px; margin-left: 10px;">